Health and safety liabilities

 You must make sure that the premises are 'reasonably safe.'
 For example, you should ensure:

-- floors are not slippery
+- floors, walkways and paved areas are not slippery

 - passageways are clear